 Inside the guide, I’ll walk you through the entire process from all the options available to you for low- and no-content publishing that’s actually profitable!

 I’ll also dive into:

-- How to quickly generate a list of profitable ideas
+- How to quickly create a beautiful, professional-looking one-pager

 To our shared success!